 Fields of Europe has prepared its standard and a number of short documents that explain more about the initiative.
 These documents can be found in this resources section.

-This is the standard document as it was prepared by the coalition of founding companies and organisations.
+This is the updated standard document as it was prepared by the coalition of founding companies and organisations and updated after a stakeholder consultation in 2020.
 The document includes the scope, criteria and information about verification.
-The document is subject to an online stakeholder consultation round in the summer of 2020.